Get started with viewing and changing the DOM

 The Elements panel selects the first matching result in the DOM tree and rolls it into view in the viewport.
 By default, this happens as you type.
 If you always work with long search queries, you can make DevTools run search only when you press Enter.

-To avoid unnecessary jumps between nodes, clear the Settings.
-Settings > Preferences > Global > Search as you type checkbox.
+To avoid unnecessary jumps between nodes, clear the Settings > Preferences > Global > Search as you type checkbox.

 Cleared Search as you type checkbox in Settings.